lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 Attentive readers may have noticed that I am placing "inner" Metadata before "outer" Metadata.
 This is purely me being aesthetically obsessed with the idea of `&my_dst.field` being a *prefix* of `&my_dst`, avoiding the need to shuffle around the metadata at all, which is easiest to see for the case of indexing into `&[[[u8]]]`.

-In reality, Metadata would probably be more nested and structured than I'm showing, to make it comprehensible to library code that wants to dig in and do DST Wizard Magic, creating its own DST pointers from the raw metadata and a pointer.
+In reality, Metadata would probably be more nested and structured than I'm showing.
+This would make it comprehensible to library code that wants to dig into the Metadata repr and do [DST Wizard Magic](https://doc.rust-lang.org/core/primitive.pointer.html#method.to_raw_parts).

-So something like our final super complex case of might have a structure like this:
+So something like our final super complex case might have a structure like this:

 ```rust
 // let super_complex: &(dyn Trait, u32, [dyn Trait], bool) = ...;